lpfb/dotfiles/README.md

 # dotfiles
-This repository will used to add configuration files (vimrc, makes and etc)
+This repository will be used to add configuration files (vimrc, makes and etc)

 ---------------------------------------------------------------------------